NHS Dentist is one of the largest single dental contract holders in central London, caring for people with a wide range of dental health needs.

-We try to handle complaints in house by a face to face meeting.
-We often offer an appointment with another dentist or our principal dentist so you can discuss the matter with a third party.
-We find this frequently provides the patient the information or reassurance that they need.
-Should we be unable to settle your complaint this way, then you may want to put your complaint in writing to the Practice Manager who will then follow the formal complaints procedure.
+We try to handle complaints in house with a face to face meeting.
+Should your concern be a clinical matter, we often offer an appointment with another dentist or our principal dentist so you can discuss the matter with a third party or one of the most senior people at the practice.
+We find this frequently provides patients the information or reassurance that they need.
+Should we be unable to settle your complaint in this way, then you may want to put your complaint in writing to our complaints manager, Juan Mohamed, who will then follow the formal complaints procedure route.

-During the ten day period (or after the face to face meeting if appropriate), all the parties involved in the complaint will be interviewed by the Practice Manager.
+During the agreed period (or after the face to face meeting if appropriate), all parties involved in the complaint will be interviewed by the Complaints Manager.
 The notes, x-rays and any other information will be read and evaluated.
-The Practice Manager will discuss the whole matter with the dentist/hygienist concerned and then with the Principal dentist.
+The Complaints Manager will discuss the whole matter with any parties concerned and with the Principal dentist.
 You should be aware that we may need to disclose information about you to third parties in the event of a complaint e.g. solicitors, specialists, NHS England, medical indemnity organisation, etc.

-All dentists, therapists, hygienists and qualified dental nurses are regulated by the General Dental Council (GDC).
+All dentists, therapists, hygienists and qualified dental nurses are regulated by the General Dental Council.